Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-How to Train Your Dog to Jump Into a Car or Truck
+Getting Your Dog to Jump Into the Car

 If he puts on the brakes before hopping into the car, however, it doesn't necessarily mean he doesn't like the car ride altogether, rather, it could just mean that he is a tad bit intimidated by the height of the jump.